-- Antibiotic drops or ointment might be prescribed by the doctor to lower the risk for an infection.
+- At first, the doctor might prescribe antibiotic drops or ointment to lower the risk for an infection.

-- An eyedrop or ointment can be used to reduce the eye pain or discomfort.
+- Use an eyedrop or ointment to reduce the eye pain or discomfort.

-- If eyelid spasms are present or the individual has significant light sensitivity, eye drops can be provided to dilate the pupil which relaxes the eye muscles and lowers the pain.
+- If eyelid spasms are present or the individual has significant light sensitivity, use eye drops to dilate the pupil which relaxes the eye muscles and lowers the pain.

-- A contact lens bandage is placed over the cornea which helps hasten the healing and reduces the eye pain.
+- Lastly, the doctor places a contact lens bandage over the cornea which helps hasten the healing and reduces the eye pain.

 In case the individual is using contact lenses, the doctor might instruct the individual to wait for a week or longer after the cornea has recuperated before using them again.

 Remember that once an individual had this injury, he/she is at risk for a repeat injury in the same site.
-It is recommended to use artificial tears or an eye ointment to lubricate the eyes after the corneal abrasion has recuperated.
+In addition, it is recommended to use artificial tears or an eye ointment to lubricate the eyes after the corneal abrasion has recuperated.

 Disclaimer / More Information